-- On the island's southern tip is located there is the Portland Bill (lighthouse).
-From here cruise passengers can visit the Abbotsbury Swannery (nesting Mute Swans colony), Bovington Camp's Tank Museum and the seaside resort Weymouth (Dorset).
+On island's southern tip is located Portland Bill (lighthouse).
+From here, cruise passengers can visit Abbotsbury Swannery (nesting Mute Swans colony), Bovington Camp's Tank Museum and the seaside resort Weymouth (Dorset).

-- In April 2017 was announced the near-completion of the new GBP 3 million cruise berth extension project allowing docking of bigger-sized ships (more info in the "terminal" section below).
+In April 2017 was announced the near-completion of the new GBP 3 million cruise berth extension project allowing docking of bigger-sized ships (more info in the "terminal" section below).
 The total number of scheduled ship calls for 2017 was 24 (of which 10 first-time visiting ships) bringing over 36,000 passengers.
 In 2017, Portland UK reported a record-breaking year with handled nearly 36,000 passengers in 24 cruise ship calls.
 Also in 2017, an inaugural call made the ship MS Disney Magic (on May 23).

 Isle of Portland cruise terminal